mikesname/Omeka-plugin-CleanUrl/README.md

 Use it at your own risk.

-It's always recommended to backup your files and database so you can roll back if needed.
+It's always recommended to backup your files and database regularly so you can roll back if needed.

 Troubleshooting